trustedsec/SysmonCommunityGuide/Sysmon.md

 ![Get-SysmonRuleHash](./media/image20.png)

-Since getting stated can be complex, some great resources that serve as starting points for Rule development and reference include:
+Since getting started can be complex, here are some great resources that serve as starting points for Rule development and reference include:

 * Swift On Security configuration example
     <https://github.com/SwiftOnSecurity/sysmon-config>